thomaslillo/tomtropolis/src/pages/posts/post-2.md

 # My Top 3 Backends of 2023

-One of the most pleasurable experiences is coming up with a new side project idea, creating requirements in your head for it once it’s visited by thousands of users a day, and then researching on twitter and hacker news which n^n combo of database and cloud tools you could use to accomplish your objectives.
+One of the most pleasurable experiences is coming up with a new side project idea, creating requirements in your head for it once it’s visited by thousands of users a day, and then researching on twitter and hacker news which n^n^ combo of database and cloud tools you could use to accomplish your objectives.

 Over the course of the year 2023, I setup, injected data into, and queried dozens of different databases and data services.
 This is a list of the three that left me most satisfied.